 MEHDI HASAN: Yeah.
 Well, let’s just deal with Friedman first.
 A nauseating piece, as I think a lot of people have pointed out in recent days, an embarrassment of a piece.
 I mean, if the Saudi Arabian government were to set up a Ministry of Truth and Propaganda, they could offer the job of minister to Tom Friedman.
 He did a great job for free, for them, on that visit to Saudi Arabia.
 I mean, it was absurd on every level.

 Let me just start with the most offensive part of that piece, Nermeen, and you guys on Democracy Now! have covered the conflict in Yemen.
 It’s the world’s worst humanitarian catastrophe.
-Mohammad bin Salman is at the heart of that catastrophe.
+Mohammed bin Salman is at the heart of that catastrophe.
 It’s a war he started as defense minister, pushed for, defended, promoted, escalated, is continuing to do so as crown prince.
 And Friedman gives it one passing reference, one passing paragraph, in the piece, as if that’s not—you know, “Oh, here’s a moderate modernizer, who, by the way, is bombing the Middle East’s poorest country and starving them into submission, or trying and failing to starve them into submission.”

 As for this nonsense about, you know, returning Saudi Arabia to moderate Islam, Saudi Arabia has never been the home of moderate Islam.
-This idea that MBS, Mohammad bin Salman, is pushing, and that journalists like Tom Friedman in the West credulously just repeat and regurgitate, that pre-1979 Saudi Arabia was some kind of moderate bastion of liberalism and pluralism, a multi-faith utopia, is absurd.
+This idea that MBS, Mohammed bin Salman, is pushing, and that journalists like Tom Friedman in the West credulously just repeat and regurgitate, that pre-1979 Saudi Arabia was some kind of moderate bastion of liberalism and pluralism, a multi-faith utopia, is absurd.
 There was—you know, as long as the Saud family have been in charge of that country and imposing their brand of very intolerant, very reactionary Salafi Islam, it’s not been moderate in any shape or form.
 The Saudi Arabians have been exporting their particularly puritanical, intolerant brand of Islam to the rest of the Muslim-majority world since the 1950s, ’60s and ’70s.
 So this nonsensical argument from the crown prince that, “Oh, if we could just go back to pre-1979, pre the Iranian Revolution, pre the attack on Mecca by extremists, we would all be moderate again,” is absurd.

 Yes, it’s very easy to say we’ll give women drivers the right to drive, you know, something—the only country in the world that didn’t do that to begin with.
 Great, we all applaud that.
 But there’s much more that this crown prince has to be done before he can even begin to talk about a moderate Islam coming out of Saudi.